-Topi c Key Issu ie Implications/Opportunities for the Local Plan Relevance to SEA, HIA, EqIA and HRA Relevant Draft IIA Objective Noise .
-Dood and rail paige are aignificant contributors to the explicat alternatives to the use of on-street parking and servicing at the fronts of buildings, as these can have a negative effect on the 'street atmosphere'.
-Opportunities should be sought to reduce motorised transport and increase the use of greener, smarter, more sustainable modes of transport.
-Opportunities should be sought to develop road infrastructure that supports economic growth.
-During construction in particular, the Local Plan should consider the limitations of the road network and the potential impact from construction on existing businesses that are reliant on the existing road network and local communities.
-SEA: Human 1 2 4 11 12 Noise noise and rail noise are significant contributors to the ambient environment, particularly around the town centre and listributor roads.
-The Local Plan should seek to minimise the effects from noise pollution on the existing and incoming population, and ensure that these effects do not disproportionately affect any particular socio-economic or equalities group.
-SEA: Human Health, Population HIA EqIA 1, 2, 4, 11, 12, 15, 18 Local omy majori suffers eleme uses. locally could • Afford afforda rea is characterised by some 2,000 businesses - the ty (75%) of these are micro in scale.
-The OPDC area is from employment deprivation.
-There's a strong int of warehousing and other light to heavy industrial A large proportion of residents within the area work.
-The displacement of existing businesses in the area lead to a negative effect on the existing community.
-The able workspace - much of the available workspace is able at present, due to its poor quality.
-There is also an the local and regional economy, within the context of the SEA: Population, Human Health, Material Assets HIA EqIA 1, 2, 3, 15, 16, 17, 18 low en relating to density in this area - warehousing uses are inployment generators. of the population have been claiming job seekers neighbouring communities.The Local Plan should seek to ensure that the appropriate infrastructure capacity is developed and planned

-Topic Key Issue Implications/Opportunities for the Local Plan Relevance to SEA, HIA, EqIA and HRA Relevant Draft IIA Objective allowance for more than a year.
-There are inequalities between between men and women.
-Infrastructure/Utilities - a key issue for the area is how infrastructure/utilities will be improved to accommodate the new development.
+Topic Key Issue Relevance to SEA, HIA, EqIA and HRA Relevant Draft IIA Objective network and local communities.
+Noise Road and rail noise are significant contributors to the ambient noise environment, particularly around the town centre and main distributor roads. • ensure that these effects do not disproportionately affect any particular socio-economic or equalities group.
+SEA: Human Health, Population HIA EqIA 1, 2, 4, 11, 12, 15, 18 Local Economy The area is characterised by some 2,000 businesses - the majority (75%) of these are micro in scale.
+The OPDC area suffers from employment deprivation.
+There's a strong element of warehousing and other light to heavy industrial uses.
+A large proportion of residents within the area work locally.
+The displacement of existing businesses in the area could lead to a negative effect on the existing community.
+Affordable workspace - much of the available workspace is affordable at present, due to its poor quality.
+There is also an issue relating to density in this area - warehousing uses are low employment generators.
+18.6% of the population have been claiming job seekers allowance for more than a year.
+There are inequalities between men and women. • Local Plan to specify that a proportion of incoming employment opportunities are to be directed towards local people in the existing and surrounding communities.
+This combines with an opportunity to upskill the local workforce, the majority of whom may currently be in lower-skilled jobs in the local area.
+The Local Plan should seek to provide employment and business opportunities that meet the current and future needs of the local and regional economy, within the context of the neighbouring communities.
+The Local Plan should seek to ensure that the appropriate infrastructure capacity is developed and planned comprehensively, ahead of the occupation of new development.
+A fine balance between place-making, providing enough SEA: Population, Human Health, Material Assets HIA EqIA 1, 2, 3, 15, 16, 17, 18 Infrastructure/Utilities - a key issue for the area is how infrastructure/utilities will be improved to accommodate the new development.
 In particular, broadband capacity is very poor at present within Park Royal.
 Also transport links need significant improvement.
-Town centres - there is a potential issue that the development of offices and retail facilities within the OPDC area would destroy neighbouring town centres, including Ealing town centre.
-Incoming retail should be developed in small clusters.
-This could help to reduce the impact on other town centres.
-A fine balance between place-making, providing enough facilities, and not destroying external town centres, needs to be sought.
+Town centres - there is a potential issue that the development of offices and retail facilities within the OPDC area would destroy neighbouring town centres, including Ealing town centre. • facilities, and not destroying external town centres, needs to be sought.
 Improved connectivity from the OPDC area to the town centres could be beneficial in this respect.
 Harlesden town centre would be walkable from the OPDC area.
 Healthy New Towns - NHS England are seeking to promote this initiative in the OPDC area.
 This is based on health-led employment in the centre, for clean, green and healthy technology businesses.
-This may include research companies etc. North Acton is seeking to attract a university campus in the OPDC area, which would buffer the industrial area further north, with an area of student housing further south.
-Anecdotal evidence suggests that the campus may be associated with Imperial College.
-Affordable workspaceTown centres - there is a potential issue that the development of offices and retail facilities within the OPDC area would negatively impact on neighbouring town centres, including Ealing town centre, if not appropriately managed. to create flexible/shared office environments, whereby users can rent desk-space without the need for a formal lease agreement for an entire office.
-The Local Plan should also seek to manage the affordability of newly generated economic opportunities.
-The land uses in the OPDC area are likely to experience a wholesale change from the existing situation.
-This could provide an opportunity to reduce disparities across the area.
+This may include research companies etc. North Acton is seeking to attract a university campus in the